ELS-RD/transformer-deploy/docs/setup_local.md

 You may need to login with a free Nvidia account to download some dependencies.

-!!! tip

-    To be able to leverage your CUDA installation by the Pycuda dependency, don't forget to add to CUDA path to your
-    $PATH env variable.
-Otherwise, you will have issues, like Pycuda failing to compile.

 Then, it's the usual git clone:

 ```shell